ihasco/API-Wrappers/readme.md

-# IHASCO Client API SDK
+# iHasco Client API SDK

 Create a new instance: